davek184/Coolermaster-USB-C-remix/README.md

 Notes
 ----
 - Norbatouch has a different 3d printed part but same general instructions
-- Soldering 5.1 ohm resistor is not the easiest thing to do recommend buying a board that already has it installed.
-Or at least get the appropriate size one unlike me.
+- Soldering 5.1 ohm resistor is not the easiest thing to do recommend buying a board that already has it installed